MicrosoftDocs/memdocs/memdocs/solutions/frontline-worker/frontline-worker-overview-ios-ipados.md

 - iPadOS devices owned by the organization and enrolled in Intune

-For an overview on FLW devices in Intune, go to [FLW device management for Android, iOS/iPadOS, and Windows devices in Intune](frontline-worker-overview.md).
+For an overview on FLW devices in Intune, go to [FLW device management in Intune](frontline-worker-overview.md).

 > [!NOTE]
 > There are other iOS/iPadOS enrollment options available.
 This article focuses on the enrollment options commonly used for FLW devices.
-For more information on all the iOS/iPadOS enrollment options, go to [Enrollment guide: Enroll iOS and iPadOS devices in Microsoft Intune](../intune/fundamentals/deployment-guide-enrollment-ios-ipados.md).
+For more information on all the iOS/iPadOS enrollment options, go to [Enrollment guide: Enroll iOS and iPadOS devices in Microsoft Intune](../../intune/fundamentals/deployment-guide-enrollment-ios-ipados.md).

 ## Shared iPad vs Microsoft Entra shared device mode